Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```

 This signals the success of the kick-the-tires compilation process.
-Then we can exit sbt.
 The generated C++ program and tests are located in
 `/icse23/GenSym/gs_gen/ImpCPSGS_branch1` for further inspection.

 ## 4. Benchmarks Description

 The paper uses two groups of benchmarks: (1) algorithm programs with finite
 numbers of paths, and (2) a subset of GNU Coreutils (v8.32) programs that have interaction
-with OS file system and command line interface.
+with the OS file system and command line interface.

 We use the algorithm benchmarks in Table I, whose C source code and LLVM IR can
 be found in `/icse23/GenSym/benchmarks/icse23/algorithms`.

-We use the Coreutils benchmarks in the rest of experiments, including Table {II,
+We use the Coreutils benchmarks for the rest of experiments, including Table {II,
 III, IV, V}.
 Their LLVM IR can be found in `/icse23/GenSym/benchmarks/icse23/coreutils`.
 The C source code of Coreutils are included in the artifact under
 `/icse23/coreutils-src`.
 The `gcov`-instrumented Coreutils programs are included in the artifact under
-`/icse23/coreutils-src/obj-gcov/src`.
+`/icse23/coreutils-src/obj-gcov/src`, which are used to evaluate coverage
+of generated test cases.

 The generation of Coreutils LLVM IR from their C source code is not
 part of the artifact, but can be found in a [separate document](https://github.com/Generative-Program-Analysis/coreutils-testing-instruction) we
 prepared.